As with anything used to create your ideal cup of coffee, the filter you choose will impact the final aroma and taste of your brew.

 Coffee connoisseurs find that coffee made using a metal filter is darker and more robust, with a richer, fuller body.

 A hemp filter straddles the middle ground between a paper and metal option.

 Hemp filters provide a bold and full tasting cup of coffee.
 They let the miniscule coffee particles seep through while catching the larger sediment.
-This works well for the best Kona coffee from Hawaii.

 While they are more reusable than paper filters, hemp coffee filters will need replacing around every 3-6 months, but most are fairly low-cost, so you will likely still save money over regularly buying paper filters.

 Hemp filters can be fiddly to clean.
 They must be rinsed with hot soapy water after every use to remove any oils and residue.
 Even if you clean them thoroughly, they will eventually end up stained and imbued with coffee oils, which may later sour your coffee.

 You can buy hemp coffee filters with different sizes and thread counts, depending on your taste preference.

 As a rule, hemp is grown sustainably and is a great choice for the environmentally conscious consumer.